crystal-coding-time/personal-work-day-scheduler/README.md

 # Work Day Scheduler

 This is a work day scheduler with color changing hourly display blocks to help the user better organize their day.
+The user can enter text into the blocks and save it to local storage.
+The blocks will change color based on the current time of day.
+The user can also clear the local storage by clicking the "Clear Schedule" button.

 ## Website URL